cosmology-api/cosmology.api/docs/dev/new.rst

 is a :class:`~cosmology.api.CosmologyConstantsNamespace`, which allows users to see the constants used by the cosmology.
-Normally the ``constants`` attribute just returns ``self.__cosmology_namespace__.constants``, but this is not a strict requirement, allowing for more flexibility in the implementation such as implementing different constants.
+Normally the ``constants`` attribute just returns ``self.__cosmology_namespace__.constants``, but this is not a strict requirement, allowing for more flexibility, such as implementing different constants.

 The following example shows more correct outputs to the ``__cosmology_namespace__`` and ``constants`` attributes.
 We don't recommend